ThatAquarel/CraftSlicer/doc/MANUAL.md

 model, which will be used to complete this tutorial.
 ![Complete Gui](manual/full.png)

+The rectangle highlights the different Gui Elements.

 ### Render

-The render panel, highlighted previews the model, the reference images, and the generated blocks.
+The render panel previews the model, the reference images, and the generated blocks.
 Use the following controls to move around the camera:

 |Control|Function|
 |-------|--------|